 Vivien had lots of fun playing with the new laser kite beads and made this very fresh snowdrop design that’s just perfect for spring.

-This design was inspired by a free pattern by Beadsmith Inspiration Squad member Susan Sassoon of So Sassy (you can download Susan’s original pattern for free right here).
+This design was inspired by a free pattern by Beadsmith Inspiration Squad member Susan Sassoon of So Sassy by Susan Sassoon (you can add Susan’s original pattern to your shopping cart right here).

 Vivien has substituted the mini Silky beads used by Susan with SuperDuos and 3mm Fire Polish to create a leaf effect.